 Part of a series of articles titled Plant Community Monitoring in Northern Great Plains Network Parks.

-Prairie plants are sensitive to stressors, including invasive species, habitat fragmentation, climate change, pollution, and altered fire and grazing patterns.
-Park management actions, such as prescribed fire and exotic species control, may also affect plant communities.
-The Northern Great Plains Inventory and Monitoring Network conducts long-term monitoring of plant communities at Badlands National Park because it helps us better understand the current health of ecosystems and it can provide an early warning system of undesirable changes.
+Plants in the park are sensitive to many stressors, including invasive exotic species, habitat fragmentation, river flow management, climate change, and altered fire and grazing patterns.
+Park management actions, such as prescribed fire, exotic species control, and wildlife management, may also affect plant communities.
+The Northern Great Plains Inventory and Monitoring Network conducts long-term monitoring of plant communities at Devils Tower National Monument because it helps us better understand the current health of ecosystems and it can provide an early warning of undesirable changes.

 What We Monitor